 Late but not delayed

 When we began working with this client, they believed – based on a previous validation – that the project would take 3 months.
 Unfortunately, the validation didn’t match the requirements of the project.
-One TEAM’s expert recognised this early, so despite rescoping and pushing back the deadline, no delays to production were incurred.
+One TEAM’s expert recognized this early, so despite rescoping and pushing back the deadline, no delays to production were incurred.

 The client asked for: